Main field of studyMechanical Engineering

 Intended learning outcomes

-- understand the coupling between motion, force, magnetic flux and electric current in a electromechanical design together with its limitations.
+- understand the relations between motion, force, magnetic flow density and electric current in an electromechanical design inducing its limits.

-- be able to handle, value and analyse the results of simulations in mathematical models focused on mechatronic systems.
+- be able to handle, evaluate and analyse simulation results from mathematical models of mechatronic systems.

-- be able to create simpler programming code to establish motion control or vector references in control systems.
+- be able to create smaller program code snippets implementing control or/and reference signals for control systems.

-- individually present an mechatronic design in both digital media and written report.
+- be able to individually describe for a mechatronic design through both digital media and written report.